 - Set priorities for how to best leverage APM talent towards the highest societal good

-- Work with Schmidt Futures investment team to identify social impact organizations that would be a good fit for an APM placement based on potential for impact and technical/product needs
+- Work with Schmidt Futures team to identify grantees that would be good fits for an APM and scope projects

 - Drive APM performance evaluation process through collecting feedback on APM performance from partner organizations where they are placed and Schmidt Futures staff